How to Make a Video Memoir

 • Audio

 While on camera microphones are getting better every day, they still leave much to be deserved.
-To avoid picking up sounds other than voice (ie the hum of an HVAC or a neighbor’s lawn mower), you may want to invest in a microphone.
-I use a lavelier microphone that clips to a person’s collar.
+To avoid picking up sounds other than your parent or grandparent’s voice (ie the HVAC or a neighbor’s lawn mower), you may want to invest in a microphone.
+I use a lavelier microphone that clips to a collar.

 • Lighting

-Clouds move, trees sway, the earth rotates.
-The key is to control the light.
-Film the interview in a room where natural light can be blocked by closing curtains or shades.
-You can either purchase professional lights or try working with your own lamps.
+Clouds move, trees sway, the earth rotates; the key is to control the light.
+Film the interview in a room where you can block natural light by closing the curtains or shades.
+You can either purchase professional lights or try working with your own lamps and overhead lights.
 Just plan for time to make adjustments in case grandma is looking a bit flat or night-stalkerish.

 The Interview

-People like to talk about themselves so prepare for the interview to run longer than you expect.
+People like to talk about themselves so prepare for the interview to run much longer than you expect!
 Below are a few things to think about before and during the interview:

 • Interviewer

 Keep control of the interview.
 Make a list of what you want to cover and don’t be afraid to gently move a parent or grandparent along.
-Otherwise you may find Dad spending 20 minutes on one story and you running out of time.
+Otherwise Dad may spend 20 minutes on one story.

 • Interviewee

 Have your parent or grandparent sit on a comfortable but firm chair or sofa.
-If a cushion is too soft, you may find them slowly sink out of the frame over the course of the interview.
+If a cushion is too soft, they will slowly sink out of the frame over the course of the interview.

 • Technique

 Ask your parent or grandparent to pause before answering a question.
-This will prevent the two of you from talking over each other and make editing much easier.
+This will prevent you from talking over each other and will make editing much easier.

 • Questions